Apple has just released an update to XProtect Remediator

-Apple has just released an update to XProtect Remediator security software for Macs running Catalina or later, bringing it to version 96.
+Apple has just released an update to XProtect Remediator security software for Macs running Catalina or later, bringing it to version 97.
+This should supersede both versions 95 and 96, depending on whether your Mac was able to update to 96 last week.

 Apple doesn’t release information about what security issues this update might add or change.
-However, it adds two new scanning modules, for malware identified as RankStank and RoachFlight.
+For those coming from version 95, it adds two new scanning modules, for malware identified as RankStank and RoachFlight, which had already been added in version 96.

 You can check whether this update has been installed by opening System Information via About This Mac, and selecting the Installations item under Software.